radzevich/Compile-time-Dependency-Injection/README.md

 The presented library is used for dependency injection at compile time.
 For this reason, it utilizes template arguments rather than interfaces, as libraries operating at runtime typically do.

 # How to use?
-The "FordMustang" class depends on a specific type of engine and transmission.
-This means that replacing one of these two components will require changes to the code of the entire class "FordMustang"
+The `FordMustang` class depends on a specific type of engine and transmission.
+This means that replacing one of these two components will require changes to the code of the entire class `FordMustang`
 ```cpp
 class FordMustang {
 private: